yzpt/zapmaths/README.md

 * SQL supervision

-## Access to a collected and anonymized real data sample
+## Access to a collected, anonymized and refactored real database sample

-* just an idea
+* just an idea, i'm pretty focused on learning Airflow, Spark & Kafka right now.